backamblock/slickstack-installer/README.md

 * get "Account" API Key in Cloudflare
 * leave Cloudflare VARs empty if you don't want to use CF
 * check installation-checklist.md for DNS settings
+* please check the included ss-config-sample.txt if it fits your needs! if you need changes, just fork the repo

 ### 2 - input your data in key-vars.sh file
 * open repo in vscode